 GIIIH74.
 George III halfpenny 1774 Ball below spear head broken A bar Halfpenny weighs 9.87 grams & 28.25 mm in size.
-Ive seen very few halfpennies with broken bars, the spray of leaves is level with first N of Britannia, 1774 is a fairly scarce year and is rare in higher grades with luster.
+Ive seen very few George III halfpennies with broken bars, also the spray of leaves is level with first N of Britannia.
+1774 is a fairly scarce year and is rare in higher grades with luster.

-The broken bar in the last A in Britannia goes to show this can happen and once the serifs have worn and in time whats left of the bar will also disappear leaving a full unbarred A or an inverted V for the optimist, on this series at least.
+The broken bar in the last A in Britannia goes to show this can happen even to a normally reliable series of halfpenny, once the serifs have worn whats left of the bar will also disappear leaving a full unbarred A or an inverted V for the optimist.
 Halfpenny grades good very fine or better.

 GIIIH741.
 George III halfpenny 1774 Inverted A for V in GEORGIVS Halfpenny weighs 9.53 grams & almost 29 mm in size, this the sole specimen i have ever seen or heard of.
 Britannia’s spray of leaves is level with the first N of Britannia with a triple exergue on reverse.
 An inverted A in GEORGIVS does exist on the 1775 farthing and is extremely rare in higher grades.